-The best part is that all of the aforementioned tools come up free plans with enough features for someone who has to manage a small or a medium-sized team.
+The best part is that all of the aforementioned tools come with free plans with enough features for someone who has to manage a small or medium-sized team.

 All things considered, it’s safe to say that remote work is the future of work.
 According to a survey conducted by Slack, only 12% of employees want to return to the office.
 Furthermore, another survey found that 79% of millennials and zoomers in the 18 to 36 age bracket would prefer a WFH job.